Gencreezo/jsonplaceholder/README.md

 I like to use Vuetify because it makes it easy to let Websites look pretty.
 I like to use Vuex/Nuxt Store to handle data.

-The most interesting Files to look at are:
+The most interesting files to look at are:
 The two components Posts and PostCreate.

-All Files in the Store
+All Files in the Store.

 The rest of the Readme is generated.